 What if we could get Audio Scriptures to an oral people group much sooner?

 These what if questions then led to the how.

 How can current recording methods and technology be harnessed with the knowledge and wisdom of Bible translation organizations to develop a way to translate the Bible orally?

 A key stakeholders group was formed, consisting of FCBH, Pioneer Bible Translators, Seed Company, and SIL.
 After years of asking questions, seeking answers, partnering, developing software, and field testing, a solution emerged—Render.

 Render is an oral Bible translation software.
 It was developed with the end user in mind—the oral communicator.
 Its colored icon interface allows an oral person to listen to Scripture in another language they understand (which has already been recorded), and then translate it, orally, into their own language.
 The software records the spoken translation, and takes it through the various stages that adhere to Bible translation methods, such as peer review, back translation, community testing, and consultant checking.
 Render combines these time-tested standards with new technology to deliver a solution for oral Bible translation.

 So where are we now?

-After five years, 19 oral Bible translation projects are currently underway in 9 countries using the Render software.
+Currently, there are 37 oral Bible translation projects underway in 16 countries using the Render software.
+Four projects have already been completed!
 Many of the languages are generally spoken by smaller people groups living in very remote areas.
-As these 19 projects continue, 40 new projects are expected to begin in 2018.
-Then up to 70 more in 2019.
+As these 30 projects continue, 40 new projects are expected to begin in 2019.
 The number of oral Bible translation projects is growing because the need is great.

 The majority of people who speak the estimated 1,600 languages with no Scripture available are unaware that Jesus Christ came to die for them so that they may have eternal life.
 They have no idea that He loves them and speaks their language.
 But that will change.
 Oral Bible translation combined with new technology, like Render, are providing solutions that will allow people who communicate orally be a part of the process that provides God’s life-giving Word in their own language.